DearCM1/South-Island-Recipes/files/ginger_cookies.md

 (5.0⭐️)

-Grab yourself a bottle of champagne in preparation to smash against your flagship's maiden voyage towards the discovery of the CEO of the All Things Sweet industry's best kept secret.
+Grab yourself a bottle of champagne in preparation to smash against your flagship's maiden voyage towards the discovery of our best kept secret.
 These chewy ginger cookies are a spice explosion in your mouth.
 In your big, fat, greedy mouth.
 Fatty.

 Perfect with a cup of tea with some friends 🧡